 The Roof is usual the home to all the main functions and features that come with a steam shower.
 Carefully lifting the roof onto the shower, ensure all holes 'marry up' as they should. (it not as important to silicone between the roof and panels that it sites on, as this should be at a level where volumes of water shouldn't be getting to)

-Now it’s probably the best time to fix any shelves, riser rails and any other components that come with the shower to the unit itself and to fully tighten up all the screws and fixings on the shower that have been left, check before doing this that every panel and piece fully stand and fit as they should.
-Also it’s a good time now to connect the electrics to the supply and connect all the connections to the fan, speakers or any other connections that need to be in place.
-It’s also possible now to connect the hot and cold water via the braided hoses.
-All connection should be straight forward and labeled to match each other.
+Now it's probably the best time to fix any shelves, riser rails and any other components that come with the shower to the unit itself and to fully tighten up all the screws and fixings on the shower that have been left, check before doing this that every panel and piece fully stand and fit as they should.
+Also, it's a good time now to connect the electrics to the supply and connect all the connections to the fan, speakers or any other connections that need to be in place.
+It's also possible now to connect the hot and cold water via the braided hoses.
+All connection should be straightforward and labelled to match each other.
 The steam generator will most communally have three connections to it 1st the water supply, which is most communally located in the middle and feeds from the shower valve or directly from the cold water feed.
-2nd the steam outlet, which is positioned the highest of the three and feeds to the steam outlet on the unit and finally the 3rd which is the water drainage, this will in most cases fit to the waste via a pipe that’s attached to it on a spigot.
+2nd the steam outlet, which is positioned the highest of the three and feeds to the steam outlet on the unit and finally the 3rd which is the water drainage, this will in most cases fit the waste via a pipe that's attached to it on a spigot.

-Hopefully if I haven’t missed anything out the last thing you should be left with is the doors to the unit.
-Before you fit theses it’s a good idea, as with any shower enclosure, to run a small bead of silicone along the lengths of the panels and tray/tub to ensure a waterproof fitting.
-This is not always necessary but does greatly add the water integrity of the unit, Then depending on the quality of the unit spend a couple of minutes looking for any gaps of weak points on the frame work where any water may penetrate.
-Finally the doors, using the door cams provided simply fit these to the frameworks ‘runners’ adjusting them to fit and slid straight via the adjustable cams.
+Hopefully, if I haven't missed anything out the last thing you should be left with is the doors to the unit.
+Before you fit theses it's a good idea, as with any shower enclosure, to run a small bead of silicone along the lengths of the panels and tray/tub to ensure a waterproof fitting.
+This is not always necessary but does greatly add the water integrity of the unit, Then depending on the quality of the unit spend a couple of minutes looking for any gaps of weak points on the framework where any water may penetrate.
+Finally, the doors, using the door cams provided simply fit these to the frameworks 'runners' adjusting them to fit and slid straight via the adjustable cams.

 THE FINAL CHECK:

-First run though all the functions both electric and water, checking on top, behind and below for any leaks, drips or any sign of anything out of place, BE THOUROGH!!
-After this is all OK which it will be if you have followed this guide, it’s time for the final check, put the valve onto the shower head and spray away!
+First run through all the functions both electric and water, checking on top, behind and below for any leaks, drips or any sign of anything out of place, BE THOROUGH!!
+After this is all OK which it will be if you have followed this guide, it's time for the final check, put the valve onto the shower head and spray away!
 Methodically spray the corners then up and down the connected lengths, move to the next, along the bottoms and in turn spray everywhere, with one person spraying and another behind the unit to check for complete water integrity before sliding the shower happily back into its final resting place.

 That's it, you're done.
 Relax.

 Hopefully along with this guide and a little thinking from yourself your shower is now perfectly installed and ready to use.
-A steam shower is a fantastic luxury item that is absolutely fantastic place to relax and unwind, and when installed correctly is a lifelong, endurable feature for your bathroom.
+A steam shower is a fantastic luxury item that is an absolutely fantastic place to relax and unwind, and when installed correctly is a lifelong, endurable feature for your bathroom.